Writing Skills

 Introductions: how to write an academic introduction

-Thesis statements: how to write a thesis statement
+Thesis Statements: How to write a thesis statement

-Academic paragraph analysis: block or point-by-point (new for 2020)
+Academic paragraph analysis: block or point-by-point

 Reading & Writing Argument: Essay [Mergers & Acquisitions]